tylerharter/cs320/s20/lab3/part1.md

 f.close() # you need the parentheses, even without arguments!
 ```

-The first `.write` should fail because the file wasn't opened in write
+The code fail because the file wasn't opened in write mode.
+Add "w"
-mode.
-Add "w" as a second positional arguments to `open`, then try
+as a second positional arguments to `open`, then try again.
-again.

 Does the above code actually produce two lines?
 Open `file.txt`
 through Jupyter and check.
 Try modifying the "line1" and "line2"